OpenBankProject/OBP-Portal/docs/opey.md

 Once the user has logged in to the portal, and the OpeyChat component is mounted (see `lib/components/OpeyChat.svelte`).
 The user will make a consent at OBP-API, which is sent to Opey in exchange for a session.

 ## Architecture
-Built with reusability, flexibility, and modularity, we have tried to adhere as best as possible to SOLID design principles, and used [design patterns](https://refactoring.guru/design-patterns) where applicable.
+Built with reusability, flexibility, and modularity in mind we have tried to adhere as best as possible to SOLID design principles, and used [design patterns](https://refactoring.guru/design-patterns) where applicable.

 Opey frontend is divided into State, Services, Controllers and Types.
 On a basic level, controllers orchestrate between services, which _do stuff_ and state which _knows stuff_.